RasaHQ/chatbotsummit-workshop/README.md

 ## Alan Nichol (Co-Founder & CTO) + Ty Dunn (Product Manager)

+There are five levels of conversational AI, from simple notifications through to autonomous organizations of assistants.
+Level 3 is where the advanced teams are today.
+In this workshop, you'll be given a template Level 2 assistant that can handle FAQs, and work with Alan to add contextual dialogue.
+You'll build machine learning models for natural language understanding and dialogue management, and learn how to integrate ML with your business logic.

 ### [Chatbot Summit Berlin 2019 - Workshop Slides](https://docs.google.com/presentation/d/1GtaWc5jLkfoQQe4F9LeWb7qaCoSrJUv6-QsItZs9PIQ/edit#slide=id.g758916d0ef_0_652)

 ### New to Rasa?
 Check out the [Rasa Masterclass](https://www.youtube.com/playlist?list=PL75e0qA87dlHQny7z43NduZHPo6qd-cRc)